readthedocs/readthedocs.org/docs/builds.rst

    If you want to know the specific version of a package that is installed in the image you can check the `Ubuntu package search page <https://packages.ubuntu.com/>`__.

-More details on software installed in images could be found in `rtfd/readthedocs-docker-images <https://github.com/rtfd/readthedocs-docker-images>`__ repository by browsing specific tag, marked in README as ``stable``.
+More details on software installed in images could be found in `rtfd/readthedocs-docker-images <https://github.com/rtfd/readthedocs-docker-images>`__ repository by browsing specific tag, marked in README.

 Writing your own builder
 ------------------------